+F Water, plumbing and bathroom fittings

+Repair category 1

-T- Water, plumbing and bathroom fittings Repair category 2 Notes Pipework (where seen) was seen to be of copper and PVC, and appeared in serviceable condition but was not tested.
-The bathroom fittings are of mixed age, with the WC being modern, whereas the bath and wash hand basin are dated.
-Some worn sealant was around the extremities of the bath and the panel is cracked.
-Flooring beneath the bath was not inspected, however it should be appreciated that over time the build-up of condensation together with small amounts of leakage from joints between tiling or mastic and bath/shower fittings can lead to deterioration of flooring or wall linings.
+Notes Pipework (where seen) is of PVC or similar modern materials, and appeared in serviceable condition but was not tested.
+The sanitary fittings are along modern lines and generally appeared in adequate condition, consistent with age and usage.
+Flooring beneath the shower tray was not inspected, however it should be appreciated that over time the build-up of condensation together with small amounts of leakage from joints between tiling or mastic and bath/shower fittings can lead to deterioration of flooring or wall linings.
 Repairs in this regard may be required as part of a normal and ongoing maintenance regime.

+Heating and hot water

+Repair category 1

+Notes The boiler is along modern lines.
+It is assumed that the heating system has been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.

-Heating and h ot water Repair category 1 Notes It is assumed that the central heating system has been properly installed, updated, and maintained to meet with all current regulations and standards, with particular regard to flue and ventilation requirements.
-Service records should be obtained and checked.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
+Heating and hot water

+Repair category 1

+Notes Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes There was no surface evidence to suggest that the system is choked or leaking.
+Notes There was no surface evidence to suggest the system is choked or leaking.